nedga055/flask-rest-boilerplate/README.md

 When adding new code, it is advisable to build within one of these sections, though it isn't required and this can be extended as desired.

+### CLI Commands

+CLI commands are any tasks/functions that are intended to be run via the command line.
+For example, a command line tool for creating new clients.

+They are managed via the `app.main.commands` package.

+For more information on how commands are created and managed, check out the flask-script documentation on [creating and running commands](https://flask-script.readthedocs.io/en/latest/#creating-and-running-commands).

+Registering new commands is done in the `app.main` packages `__init__.py` within the `create_manager` function.